-The Backstop Subscription Agreement also provides that the Company will issue additional shares of Class A common stock to the Backstop Investor for Backstop Tranche 1 Shares and Backstop Tranche 2 Shares if the volume weighted average price of Class A common stock is less than \$10.00 during the 10 trading days commencing on the first trading date after the Company's first quarterly earnings call for the fiscal quarter ended June 30, 2022 ("Additional Shares").
+The Backstop Subscription Agreement also provided that the Company would issue additional shares of Class A common stock to the Backstop Investor for Backstop Tranche 1 Shares and Backstop Tranche 2 Shares if the volume weighted average price of Class A common stock was less than \$10.00 during the 10 trading days commencing on the first trading date after the Company's first quarterly earnings call for the fiscal quarter ended June 30, 2022 ("Additional Shares").
+In August 2022, the Company settled this obligation by issuing 3,275,182 shares of Class A common stock to the Backstop Investor.

 As part of the Backstop Subscription Agreement, the Company issued to the Backstop Investor3,875,028 warrants to purchase New Grove Class A Common Stock (each warrant exercisable to purchase one share of New Grove Class A Common Stock for \$0.01) (such warrants, the "Backstop Warrants").
 The Backstop Warrants are exercisable by the Backstop Investor at any time on or before June 16, 2027, and are on terms customary for warrants of such nature.
-The Backstop Warrants were recorded in equity on the Company's balance sheet at June 30, 2022.
+The Backstop Warrants were recorded in equity on the Company's balance sheet at September 30, 2022.